shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Hey Gra, wanna see how high we can stack these bandit bodies?”

-“Nah, I’m pooped.”
-Gra flopped onto the ground, looking up at the night sky.
+“Nah, I’m fucking exhausted.”
+Gra flopped onto the ground, faceplanting into the dirt.

 “Come on, Gra!
 It’ll be fun!”
-Reesu sat on his face.
+Reesu sat on his head.

-“Hmt mof my mace.”
+“Hmt mof my mead.”
 Gra mumbled under Reesu.
+He pushed her, but she didn’t move.

 “What was that?”
-Reesu crouched over his face.
+Reesu crouched over his head.

-“Get off my face.”
+“Get off my head.”

 Reesu stood up.
 “Ok, now do you want to do stuff?”